rokbenko/ai-playground/Tutorials/#2 Build a personal math tutor/README.md

+# #2 Build a personal math tutor

+## Short description

-# #2 How do I build a personal math tutor with the OpenAI Assistants API using the Code Interpreter tool?
+Python and Node.js examples on how to make a personal math tutor with the OpenAI Assistants API using the Code Interpreter tool.

 ## Working example in Python